 Electrify America is investing \$2 billion over the course of a decade - \$800 million of which will be in the State of California alone - in zero emission vehicle ("ZEV") infrastructure, education and awareness, and access efforts to support the increased adoption of ZEV technology in the United States.
 In our first cycle of investment, we are building a national network of ultra-fast, DC fast chargers across 42 states, with over 600 such dispensers planned for deployment across California by the end of this year.
 Our state-of-the-art 350kW-capable dispensers will be at select locations nationwide.
-These systems can provide roughly 20 miles of range per minute, allowing for charging experience approaching gas station refueling speeds, and in doing so, can help spur the public's adoption of electric vehicles.
-Beginning this summer, Electrify America will also offer 'no-money-down' residential Level 2 chargers and installation as part of its Cycle 2 California ZEV Investment Plan.
+These systems can provide roughly 20 miles of range per minute to capable cars, allowing for charging experience approaching gas station refueling speeds.
+Beginning this summer, Electrify America will also offer 'nomoney-down' residential Level 2 chargers and installation as part of its Cycle 2 California ZEV Investment Plan.
 The plan will allow drivers with a home charger to potentially earn financial rewards for plugging in and supporting a demand response platform.

-High-powered EV charging dispensers are expensive to operate in areas where demand charges are extremely high.
+High-powered electric vehicle ("EV") charging dispensers are expensive to operate in areas where demand charges are extremely high.
 A single charging session can cause an EV charging company to absorb a significant demand charge for a high-power, customer-friendly charging experience.
 This problem is exacerbated when coincident high-powered charging occurs at multi-dispenser locations.
 To help mitigate such costs, Electrify America is planning to install energy storage systems at over 100 of its locations in 2019, totaling over 25 MW of anticipated behind-the-meter storage.

-However, in addition to the behind-the-meter use of such storage, Electrify America believes that behind-the-meter storage can serve a larger role in wholesale markets via enhanced multiple-use application ("MUA") provisions under ESDER Phase 4.
+However, in addition to the behind-the-meter use of such storage, Electrify America believes that behind-the-meter storage can serve a larger role in wholesale markets via enhanced multiple-use application ("MUA") provisions under ESDER Phase 4 for Distributed Energy Resource Aggregations ("DERA").
 Furthermore, additional demand response enhancements should be considered under ESDER Phase 4 to help realize the full potential for both commercial and residential DC fast charging and electric vehicle supply equipment ("EVSE") load.

-Multiple-Use Applications ("MUA")
+Multiple-Use Applications ("MUA") - Removal of 24x7 Participation requirement for DERA/NGR

 As stated in the Paper, Non-Generator Resources ("NGR") in the CAISO market are 24x7 wholesale market resources irrespective of any dispatch instruction.
-For behind-the-meter NGR, such as electric storage resources, this results in financial implications that can jeopardize the primary behind-themeter application for which they were initially procured, resulting in many resources electing not to partake in CAISO markets via the NGR participation model.
+For behind-the-meter electric storage resources in a DERA or NGR, this results in financial implications that can jeopardize the primary behind-the-meter application for which they were initially procured, resulting in many resources electing not to partake in CAISO markets.
 For example, the locational marginal price ("LMP") when a behind-the-meter storage system discharges to mitigate retail demand charges may be lower than the LMP at which it charged during a lower retail electricity rate.
 This may result in a net payment to the CAISO despite the lack of a dispatch instruction or net injection to the distribution grid from behind the meter.